CitrineInformatics/community-tools/web_ui_examples/07_predict_design.md

 <img src="fig/63_design_settings2.png" alt="Design settings 2" width="400" height="349">

 ### Design results
 There are two sets of candidates returned from the design process.
 The first set, **Maximum Expected Improvement (MEI)**, lists materials in ranked order of the materials expected to best maximize the targets and satisfy the constraints.
-The name comes from the fact that these candidates have a mean predicted value that is higher than all other candidates.
+The name comes from the fact that these candidates have a mean predicted value that is higher than that of all other candidates.
 The "MEI Score" isn't particularly important other than establishing a ranking.
 If you scroll to the right, you will see the chemical formula along with the predicted values and uncertainty.
-You want to look for candidates with a non-zero uncertainty, because those are new candidates that aren't found in the training data.
+You will likely want to look for candidates with a non-zero uncertainty, since those are new candidates that don't appear in the training data.

 <img src="fig/64_design_mei.png" alt="Design MEI" width="450" height="230">

 The second set of materials, **Maximum Likelihood of Improvement (MLI)**, selects candidates most likely to have a higher target value than the best previously measured material, after the uncertainty has been taken into account (for a more in-depth discussion, see [this paper](https://arxiv.org/pdf/1704.07423.pdf)).
 The results table that is generated can be interpreted similarly to the first one.
+These are the candidate materials one might want to run experiments on next as part of the [sequential learning](https://citrine.io/platform/sequential-learning/) framework.

 <img src="fig/64_design_mli.png" alt="Design MLI" width="450" height="242">